 There are several reasons why blockchain is described as a disruptive technology.
 A blockchain provides a new way of managing trust and makes organizations transparent and decentralized.
 Blockchain technology is at the heart of the shift from centralized server-based internet systems to a cryptographic transparent network.
 Blockchain technology is being called a second Internet by some and it is important to individuals because of the potential impact it may have on all types of interactions in the future including banks, healthcare organizations, government, and almost every other type of business.
 Blockchains display information from hundreds or thousands of sources and, once captured, the data cannot be copied or altered.
 It is transparent and available to everyone, so essentially it will remove all secrets if it is public information.
 But, secure data will be available only to the people who are impacted.

 2019 predictions for the future of blockchain include: The convergence and intersection of blockchain and IoT will speed up implementation of both; Major projects (e.g. Walmart) will create visibility and influence interest in blockchain; The blockchain ecosystem (e.g. Ethereum, Hyperledger, Quorum) will continue to evolve; The importance of non-technology issues (e.g. smart contract rules, access permissions, governance frameworks, and legal agreements) will be of paramount importance and a challenge to regulated industries.

-This topic provides an understanding of blockchain including its historical background, architecture, applications, concerns and the decision process.
-The discussions in this topic are intended to provide an initial overview of blockchains for any interested reader, not just a technical professional.
-It is designed as a quick read for a decision-maker or other interested reader anyone who needs an quick understanding of the blockchain topic at a high level or for a decision-maker who needs to get up-to-speed.
+This topic provides an understanding of blockchain including its historical background, architecture, applications, concerns and a potential user's decision process.
+The discussions in this topic are intended to provide an initial overview of blockchain for interested readers, not only technical professionals.
+It is designed as a quick read for a decision-maker, other interested readers, or anyone who needs a quick understanding of the blockchain topic at a high level.